 Keep pace of play and don’t let cigar smoking slow down your game

-Cigar smoking should add to the golf experience, not take away from it.
-When done respectfully, it becomes part of the rhythm of the day.
+A cigar should add to the day, not take away from it.
+Handled with a little courtesy, it just becomes part of the rhythm.

-For many cigar lovers, golf and cigars naturally go together.
-The pace of the course, time spent outdoors with friends, and the satisfaction of a good shot create the perfect setting to enjoy a great smoke.
+For a lot of cigar lovers, golf and cigars belong together.
+The pace, the time outside with friends, the satisfaction of a clean shot, it all makes for the perfect setting to enjoy a smoke.

-The best cigars for golfing are the ones that burn well, deliver balanced flavor, and fit comfortably into the pace of the game.
-Whether you prefer a mild Connecticut Shade cigar during an early tee time or a richer medium bodied blend later in the day, the right cigar can make the experience even more enjoyable.
+The best cigars for golfing are the ones that burn well, stay balanced, and fit the pace of the game.
+A mild Connecticut Shade on an early tee time or a richer medium bodied blend later in the day, the right cigar just makes the whole thing better.

-For many golfers, the cigar becomes part of the tradition.
-It’s something to enjoy between shots, share with friends, and bring along for the next round.
-Sometimes the best part of the day isn’t the scorecard, it’s simply enjoying a great cigar on the course.
+For a lot of golfers, the cigar becomes part of the tradition.
+Something to enjoy between shots, share with the group, and pack for the next round.
+Some days the best part is not the scorecard at all, it is just a good cigar on the course.

-There are few pairings that feel as natural as cigars and golf.
-The pace of the game, the time outdoors, and the quiet moments between shots make the golf course a perfect place to enjoy a great smoke.
-For many...
+Few pairings feel as natural as cigars and golf.
+The slow pace, the hours outside, the dead time between shots, the course is just about the perfect place to enjoy a smoke.
+For a lot of golfers, a cigar becomes...

 St. Patrick’s Day is one of those holidays that can go a lot of different directions.
 For some, it is crowded bars and green beer.
 For others, it is slower, a good pour of Irish whiskey, a proper pint of...